waqqarchoudhary/ImageVerticalLineCounter/readme.txt

 - Only JPG images are supported.
 - The algorithm assumes lines are perfectly vertical and continuous from top to bottom.
 - For a detailed explanation of design principles, architecture, and framework choices, please refer to the accompanying Design_Reasoning.txt file.
+- A Troubleshooting Guide is included with this project.
+If the application fails to compile the first time, please refer to the file Troubleshooting_Guide.txt for detailed steps on resolving common build issues across different environments (Windows PowerShell, Git Bash, macOS, etc.).

 Contact:
 --------